shayanheidari01/ShineNETConfigs/README.md

 1. Ensure all binaries are downloaded properly
 2. Check that the core_engine executable exists in either vendor/ or core_engine/ directories
 3. Make sure the tester executable has proper execute permissions
+4. Verify the platform-specific naming (core_engine_linux for Linux, core_engine.exe for Windows)

 ## License